 The MLA sought a SHIP grant to address COVID-related losses for the program.
 Teaching Institute site institutions were not prepared to build programming and partnerships in the face of the pandemic.
 The loss of a year of institutes in 2020 and the move to a virtual format in 2021 kept the MLA from being able to build strong regional networks to follow-up on the success of the Teaching Institutes and to establish continuing and locally funded institutes in the host regions.

-With funding from SHIP, the MLA has been able to move forward with facilitating another summer of Teaching Institutes to be hosted by regional partnerships of universities and community colleges that will collaborate to create institutes that can be sustainable and address local needs and circumstances.
-The confirmed 2023 hosts are:
+With funding from SHIP, the MLA was able to move forward with facilitating another summer of Teaching Institutes to be hosted by regional partnerships of universities and community colleges that will collaborate to create institutes that can be sustainable and address local needs and circumstances.
+The 2023 hosts were Brandeis University and Middlesex Community College; George Mason University and Northern Virginia Community College; University of Alabama at Birmingham and Jefferson State Community College; and University of Utah and Salt Lake Community College.

 Project Manager: Mai Hunt